sparshpatial/Flutter_Auth/README.md

 A new Flutter project including  the Login , Sign in , Home page form scratch.

+Preferred to be run in Android Simulator  for a better clearity of the UI design.

 ## Getting Started

 This project is a starting point for a Flutter application.